svkrclg/justapp/README.md

 - Push notification
 - Date and time with reason of money transaction being added for
 - Monthly loss or gain(overall estimation)
-- QR code scan to add friend in trancstion
+- QR code scan to add friend in trancastion

 Backend Service used:
 - Firebase database